coffeesalad/327Assignment8Group46/README.md

 Nay Oo & Carter Murray

-The project was collaboratively developed using **Replit**, an online IDE that allowed us to share and test the code in real time.
+The project was collaboratively developed using **Replit**, an online IDE that allowed us to simultaneously edit the code.
+Testing performed in Google Cloud virtual machines.

 ## Prerequisites